-- Defended numerous putative collective actions under the FLSA, including on behalf of clients in the retail, food processing and pharmaceutical industries.
+- Defended numerous state wage and hour putative class and FLSA collective actions on behalf of clients in the retail, manufacturing, food processing, financial services, pharmaceutical, and theatre industries.

 - Represented management in employment contract and tort disputes, including actions involving the enforcement of non-compete and non-solicitation covenants, misappropriation of trade secrets and tortious interference with contractual and business relations.

 - Defended numerous state and federal civil lawsuits, arbitrations, and Department of Labor investigations into alleged whistleblower violations.

 - Defended numerous single- and multi-plaintiff harassment, discrimination and retaliation cases under state and federal law across the country, with particular experience in California.

 - Regularly advise and counsel clients on various employment matters, including workforce reductions, workplace investigations and compliance and preventative strategies under the California Family Rights Act (CFRA), the California Fair Employment and Housing Act (FEHA), the wage and hour provisions of the California Labor Code, the Americans with Disabilities Act, Title VII, the Age Discrimination in Employment Act, and the Family Medical Leave Act.